open-quantum-safe/liboqs-go/README.md

 ----------------
 First, you must build the master branch of liboqs according to the [liboqs building instructions](https://github.com/open-quantum-safe/liboqs#building), followed (optionally) by a `sudo make install` to ensure that the compiled library is system-wide visible (by default it installs under `/usr/local/include` and `/usr/local/lib` under Linux/macOS).

+If running/building on Linux, you may need to set the `LD_LIBRARY_PATH` environment variable to point to the path to liboqs' library directory, e.g.

+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib

+assuming `liboqs.so.*` were installed in `/usr/local/lib` (true assuming you ran `make install` during your liboqs setup).

 ### Using Go modules (requires Go 1.11 or later)
 Download/clone the `liboqs-go` wrapper repository in the directory of your choice, e.g. `$HOME`, by typing in a terminal/console

     cd $HOME && git clone https://github.com/open-quantum-safe/liboqs-go

-Next, you must `cd $HOME/liboqs-go` and modify the following lines in [`.config/liboqs.pc`](https://github.com/open-quantum-safe/liboqs-go/tree/master/.config/liboqs.pc)
+Next, you must modify the following lines in [`$HOME/liboqs-go/.config/liboqs.pc`](https://github.com/open-quantum-safe/liboqs-go/tree/master/.config/liboqs.pc)

     LIBOQS_INCLUDE_DIR=/usr/local/include
     LIBOQS_LIB_DIR=/usr/local/lib

 so they correspond to your C liboqs include/lib installation directories.

-Finally, you must add/append the `.config` directory to the `PKG_CONFIG_PATH` environment variable, i.e.
+Finally, you must add/append the `$HOME/liboqs-go/.config` directory to the `PKG_CONFIG_PATH` environment variable, i.e.

     export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:$HOME/liboqs-go/.config

 Once you have configured your system as directed above, simply `import "github.com/open-quantum-safe/liboqs-go/oqs"` in the Go application of your choice, initialize the application module with `go mod init <module_name>`, and finally run it with `go run <module_name>` or build it with `go build <module_name>`.

-To run the examples from the terminal/console, type (from `$HOME/liboqs-go`)
+To run the examples from the terminal/console, type

-    go run examples/kem.go
+    go run $HOME/liboqs-go/examples/kem.go

 or

-    go run examples/sig.go
+    go run $HOME/liboqs-go/examples/sig.go

 Replace `go run` with `go build` if you intend to build the corresponding executables; in this case they will be built in the directory you ran the `go build` command from.

-To run the unit tests from the terminal/console, type (from `$HOME/liboqs-go`)
+To run the unit tests from the terminal/console, type

-	go test -v oqstests/*
+	go test -v $HOME/liboqs-go/oqstests/*

-To build the unit test executable from the terminal/console, type (from the directory in which you want to build the executable)
+To build the unit test executable from the terminal/console, type

-    go test -c /path/to/liboqs-go/oqstests/*
+    go test -c $HOME/liboqs-go/oqstests/*

-This will build the `oqstests.test` executable in the directory of your choice above.
+This will build the `oqstests.test` executable in the directory you ran the above command from.

 ### Using the traditional Go get